oracle/graalpython/README.md

 ## Documentation

-Our [Quick Reference Sheet](https://www.graalvm.org/uploads/quick-references/GraalPy_v1/quick-reference-graalpy-v1(eu_a4).pdf) should help you get started.
+[GraalPy Quick Reference Sheet](https://www.graalvm.org/uploads/quick-references/GraalPy_v1/quick-reference-graalpy-v1(eu_a4).pdf) should help you get started.
 More GraalPy-specific user documentation is available in [docs/user](docs/user).
 General documentation about [polyglot programming](https://www.graalvm.org/latest/reference-manual/polyglot-programming/) and [language embedding](https://www.graalvm.org/latest/reference-manual/embed-languages/) is available on the GraalVM website.

 ## Community

-The best way to get in touch with us is to join the `#graalpy` channel on [GraalVM Slack][slack] or write to us on [Twitter][twitter]
+The best way to get in touch with us is to join the `#graalpy` channel on [GraalVM Slack][slack] or [tweet us][twitter].

 ## Contributing

-If you're thinking about contributing something to this repository, you will need to sign the [Oracle Contributor Agreement](https://www.graalvm.org/community/contributors/) for us to able to merge your work.
-Please also take note of our [code of conduct](https://www.graalvm.org/community/conduct/) for contributors.

 This project welcomes contributions from the community.
 Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md).

+If you're thinking about contributing something to this repository, you will need to sign the [Oracle Contributor Agreement](https://www.graalvm.org/community/contributors/) for us to able to merge your work.
+Also take a look at the [code of conduct](https://www.graalvm.org/community/conduct/) for contributors.

 ## Security

-Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process.
+Consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process.

 ## License